cedadev/jasmin-workshop/tutorials/tut02/README.md

     ensure that each task runs from that directory.
 The suite run directory is specified by the Cylc environment variable: `$CYLC_SUITE_RUN_DIR`.

+    This variable is set for you by Cylc; a typical value would be `/home/users/$USER/cylc-run/my-suite`.
+Note that the current working directory for the individual steps is different for each step (for example `/home/users/$USER/cylc-run/my-suite/work/1/initialise` for the `initialise` step).
+For the workflow below, it is convenient for all steps to be run in the same directory, so the commands for each step will include changing directory to `$CYLC_SUITE_RUN_DIR` before running the relevant script.

   * Edit the `suite.rc` file as follows:
     * In the `[[runtime]]` section of the suite file, modify each of the 4 processing steps as follows:

         * `[[initialise]]`
+          1. Delete any existing `jasmin-workshop` sub-directory (in case the suite has been run previously)
-          1. Clone the GitHub repository: https://github.com/cedadev/jasmin-workshop
+          2. Clone the GitHub repository: https://github.com/cedadev/jasmin-workshop
-          2. Copy the files in the sub-directory `jasmin-workshop/tutorials/tut02/code/` to the suite run directory at: `$CYLC_SUITE_RUN_DIR`
+          3. Copy the files in the sub-directory `jasmin-workshop/tutorials/tut02/code/` to the suite run directory at: `$CYLC_SUITE_RUN_DIR`

         * `[[step1]]`
+          1. Delete any existing `outputs` sub-directory (in case the suite has been run previously)
-          1. Activate the standard JASMIN Python 3 environment.
+          2. Activate the standard JASMIN Python 3 environment.
-          2. Change directory to the `$CYLC_SUITE_RUN_DIR`
+          3. Change directory to the `$CYLC_SUITE_RUN_DIR`
-          3. Run the script
+          4. Run the script

         * `[[batch<counter>]]`
           1. Activate the standard JASMIN Python 3 environment.